Advances in honeycomb layered oxides: Part I -- Syntheses and Characterisations of Pnictogen- and Chalcogen-Based Honeycomb Layered Oxides: Honeycomb layer stacking

 Nonetheless, since $A^{1-}, A^{1+}$ and $A^{2+}$ are related to each other by $sd$ hybridisation, the interactions of the cations within the lattice can be modelled by SU($2$)$\times$U($1$) interactions, analogous to electro-weak theory\cite{Zee2010}, which leads to a monolayer-bilayer phase transition by generating a mass term,

 Consequently, the mass term corresponds to a metallophilic (numismophilic) interaction which leads to a monolayer-bilayer phase transition in cationic honeycomb lattices for finite pseudo-spin magnetisation, $S_1 + S_1 = 1$.
-This phase transition is analogous to Peierls instability\blue {\cite{pytte1974peierls, peierls1955quantum}}, whose potential energy, $U = K + 2J\cos(2kr)$ has two terms consistent with H\"{u}ckel method\cite{bendazzoli2004huckel}:, \textit{i.e.} a mechanical term,
+This phase transition is analogous to Peierls instability\cite{pytte1974peierls, peierls1955quantum}, whose potential energy, $U = K + 2J\cos(2kr)$ has two terms consistent with H\"{u}ckel method\cite{bendazzoli2004huckel}:, \textit{i.e.} a mechanical term,

-where $k$ ($0 \leq k \leq k_{\rm F}$) is the one-dimensional wave vector, $\phi_j$ ($j = 1,2$) are the spatial electron wave functions (at positions $r_j$) of adjacent $\pi$ bond $p_z$ electrons of \textit{e.g.} carbon atoms in polyacetelyne and $R$ defines relative positions of carbon atoms on the lattice.\cite{bendazzoli2004huckel, garcia1992dimerization}
+where $k$ ($0 \leq k \leq k_{\rm F}$) is the one-dimensional wave vector, $\phi_j$ ($j = 1,2$) are the spatial electron wave functions (at positions $r_j$) of adjacent $\pi$ bond $p_z$ electrons of \textit{e.g.} carbon atoms in polyacetylene, and $R$ defines the relative positions of carbon atoms on the lattice.\cite{bendazzoli2004huckel, garcia1992dimerization}